-As well as being one of the nicest people you will ever meet, Juan offers interiors-loves advice on how you decorate your home with both style as well as boosting your wellbeing.
+As well as being one of the nicest people you will ever meet, Juan offers interiors-lovers advice on how you decorate your home with both style as well as boosting your wellbeing making it one of the best interior design blogs.
 Be happy, and love your home.
 He also runs #InteriorsChat which you should definitely check out.

 Carmeon has one of my favourite mission statements ever, “MY PURPOSE IS TO NOT ONLY DISCOVER THE BEAUTY IN ALL THINGS, BUT TO ALSO HELP OTHERS FIND THAT BEAUTY IN THE THINGS THAT SURROUND THEM EVERY DAY”.
-Her blog truely lives up to her purpose.
+Her interior design blog truly lives up to her purpose.
 She does not hold back with her photos, which only serve to inspire every reader.

 Cate started her blog sharing simple interior design for everyday living and has built upon this to prioritise simplicity, sustainability and design built to last.
 She manages to create stylish, minimal spaces that you will want to experience and bring into your home.
 If you don’t end up pinning almost every image on her blog you must have some real self-control.

-One of my frequent go-tos, Charlotte offers everything from how to use the latest colour trends in your home to productivity-boosting interior design styles.
+One of my frequent go-tos for interior design blogs, Charlotte offers everything from how to use the latest colour trends in your home to productivity-boosting interior design styles.
 She shares her own inspiration for her own apartment to really bring to life the inspiration she shares.

 For Silvia, interior design is much more than just aesthetics.
 Her mission is to make interiors great for both wellbeing and the planet.
 Her works is always inspired by nature and sustainable at its core.
 You’ll come away with new perspectives and also a sense of calm.